 Ask her how she is, and 2020 has taught Jenkins a response: “I’m choosing to be well.”
-The vice president of the Minneapolis City Council walks through an explanation, slowly: “I’m struggling, but making a conscious decision to not let the events of the world, and the national state of being and challenges that we are facing as a city, move me into a permanent state of depression.”
+Over the phone, the vice president of the Minneapolis City Council walks through an explanation, slowly: “I’m struggling, but making a conscious decision to not let the events of the world, and the national state of being and challenges that we are facing as a city, move me into a permanent state of depression.”
 By the end, her voice crumbles into a dry laugh.

 But, since last summer, Jenkins’ voice has held a tensile strength, melding protester’s rage with councilmember’s reason.
-In June, she pledged, along with the council, to disband the Minneapolis Police Department.
+In June, she pledged, along with the council, to disband the Minneapolis Police Department—an issue still on the table.
 Soon after, she led the city in declaring racism a “public health emergency.”
-But later she approved Mayor Jacob Frey’s request to bolster the MPD through the final months of 2020 with almost $500,000. “[Minneapolis police] are overworked,” she explains, of that decision.
+But later, she approved Mayor Jacob Frey’s request to bolster the MPD through the final months of 2020 with almost $500,000. “[Minneapolis police] are overworked,” she explains, of that decision.
 “That, in my mind, is a recipe for disaster.”

 Simultaneously, the pandemic has “uncovered this level of intrinsic, inherent racism,” Jenkins notes.
 “It was clear that the coronavirus was negatively impacting Black and brown people at higher rates. … Then the murder [of George Floyd] really exasperated that feeling.”
-The council has funded mental health resources, particularly for communities of color, in response to COVID-19.
+(As part of its response to COVID-19, the council has funded mental health resources, particularly for communities of color.)

-In November, Jenkins backed Frey’s Rebuild Resilient initiative, which put $1.2 million toward rebuilding unrest-ravaged businesses with energy efficiency in mind.
+Lake Street borders Ward 8 to the north, where much of the damage caused by civil unrest occurred.
+In November, Jenkins backed Frey’s Rebuild Resilient initiative, which put $1.2 million toward rebuilding businesses with energy efficiency in mind.
 “If they can lower their energy costs, then, potentially, they have more money to invest into the business, or to pay their employees, or even build wealth for themselves,” she says.

-And before that, in fall, Jenkins also introduced a resolution for a truth-and-reconciliation commission.
-Regarding that push, for Minneapolis to come to terms with its racist past and present, she says she’s “cautiously optimistic.”
+Before that, in the fall, Jenkins introduced a resolution for a truth-and-reconciliation commission.
+The City of Minneapolis recently included this “long-term commitment” in a plan to establish a racial-healing process and reopen the intersection where Floyd was killed, following former police officer Derek Chauvin’s trial in March.
+Regarding that push—for Minneapolis to come to terms with its racist past and present—Jenkins says she’s “cautiously optimistic.”

 Amáda Márquez Simula